Fsoft-AIC/NCO-LLM/README.md

 # Empowering Large Scale Generalization of Neural Solvers through Large Language Models for Vehicle Routing Problems

-**This code can develop an efficient LLM-guied fine-tuning to enhance the large-scale generalization of Neural Solvers for solving TSP and CVRP.**
+**This code develop an efficient LLM-guied fine-tuning to enhance the large-scale generalization of Neural Solvers for solving TSP and CVRP.**

 ## Dependencies